Web Analytics

 • National Center for Conflict Resolution, director (2015-present)

-• San Diego Blood Bank, director and chairman of the board (1997-2004)
+• San Diego Blood Bank, director and board chair (1997-2004)

 • The California Labor Letter, editorial review board

-• Honors College, Valparaiso University, National Advisory Committee (2014-present)
+• Valparaiso University, Honors College, National Advisory Committee (2014-present)

 • National College of Labor and Employment Lawyers, fellow